barryclark/jekyll-now/archive.md

 permalink: /COVID19/archive/
 ---

+### September 1st thoughts & takeaways:

+* Traffic volumes ticked up again last week.
+I won't expect this to change that much until Austin schools are back in session.

+* I've updated the TSA checkpoint data with some of the latest numbers.
+I find it interesting we dropped below our typical 1% share of USA passengers since the spike in cases in late June.
+This data is an absolute nightmare to work with (hundreds of PDF pages).

+* Micromobility trips have shot up this month.
+It seems to be in line with students being back in session at UT.
+Many leases in West Campus start August 1st so that's probably why we see a big tick up around then.
+Lime has also been giving out $10 in free rides to students last week.

+***

 ### August 26th thoughts & takeaways:

 * Last week, traffic volumes ticked up 3.2%.
 However, over the past two months we've been pretty flat.
 We have yet to break the daily record set back on June 12th.